danielum16/cDNA-Vector-Embeddings/README.md

 ## Contents

 - `data/`: Directory containing the FASTA data files.
-- `notebooks/`: Directory containing the Jupyter notebook for analysis.
-- `src/`: Directory containing additional scripts or modules used in the analysis.
+- `output/`: Directory containing the outputted charts.
+- `Quickstart_Embeddings_3D_Plot_Generation_Script.ipynb`: Notebook to test the chart producing aspect of the code (downstream).
+- `Encoder_Mapper_Vectorize_Packaged.ipynb`: Notebook to demonstrate use of all functions/algorithms in this research paper (wrapped into a package).
+- `Test_Classes_Methods.ipynb`: Notebook to test all methods and functions (for development purposes).
 - `README.md`: This file, providing an overview of the repository.
-- `LICENSE`: License for the code in this repository.
 - `requirements.txt`: List of dependencies required to run the notebook.
 - `.gitignore`: Specifies files and directories to be ignored by Git.